EPFL-LAPD/SwissVAMyKnife.jl/README.md

 If you need any help regarding TVAM in general, don't hesistate to contact us!

 # Citation
-If you use this software in academic work, please consider citing:
+If you use this software in academic work, please consider citing this [preprint](https://arxiv.org/abs/2402.06283)
 ```bibtex
 @misc{wechsler2024wave,
       title={Wave optical model for tomographic volumetric additive manufacturing},